k-box/k-box/docs/user/en/administration/settings/mail.md

 # Mail

-The Mail administration section enable to configure how the DMS sends emails.
-The DMS rely on emails for user notification, password sending and password resets.
+The Mail administration section enable to configure how the K-Box sends emails.
+The K-Box rely on emails for user notification, password sending and password resets.

-In order to send emails from the DMS an email SMTP server is needed.
+In order to send emails from the K-Box an email SMTP server is needed.
 The server **must support TLS Encryption**.
 If you don't have a SMTP server with that option, but you own an internet domain you can use free service like [Mailgun](https://www.mailgun.com/).

 The configuration can be specified via User Interface or deployment configuration.

-If you are the DMS administrator and you are loggin-in for the first time a message, like the one in the next picture, is shown.
+If you are the K-Box administrator and you are loggin-in for the first time a message, like the one in the next picture, is shown.

 ![](./img/dms-admin-mail-first-login.PNG)